Rolling Forecasts: A Guide vs. Traditional Budgeting

 Two primary problems come with measuring your business only against a traditional budget:

-- You aren’t working with an accurate view of the business.
-An annual budgeting process requires non-finance leaders to project spending a year or 18 months ahead of time.
+An annual budgeting process requires non-finance leaders to forecast spending a year or 18 months ahead of time.
 More often than not, accuracy is wishful thinking.
 The further you get from the initial planning process, the more your business changes and the less accurate those projections become.

 Rolling forecasts support a continuous planning process that eliminates these concerns.
 But that doesn’t mean you should ditch your annual plan altogether.